Pylons/pyramid/docs/narr/views.rst

 templates may internally inherit other Mako templates using a relative filename or a :term:`resource specification` as desired.

+XXX Further explanation or link to mako inheritance info

 Here's an example view configuration which uses a relative path:

 .. code-block:: python